Clomid for Fertility

 Clomid, also known as Serophene or clomiphene citrate, is an oral medication commonly used to treat certain types of female infertility and is occasionally used to improve male fertility.
 Clomid is usually prescribed as a first course of action to women struggling to get pregnant by their primary care provider, OBGYN, and some fertility clinics.

 For women, Clomid is used to manage and treat anovulatory or oligo-ovulatory infertility and to induce ovulation for patients who are trying to get pregnant.
-Clomid also helps to increase ovarian production of an egg follicle, or multiple follicles.
+Clomid also helps to increase the ovarian production of an egg follicle or multiple follicles.

 Fast Facts on Clomid